tremor-rs/tremor-www/getting-started/getting-started.md

 ---
 title: Setup
 id: setup
-description: Starting Tremor for the first time- set up your first tremor installation.
+description: Starting Tremor for the first time- set up your first Tremor installation.
-hide_table_of_contents: true
+hide_table_of_contents: false
 ---

 ### Requirements

-While there are many ways to install Tremor, be it as a package or compiling it from source, this quickstart guide will use a Docker image to make it as painless as possible to get a first instance of tremor running.
+While there are many ways to install Tremor, be it as a package or compiling it from source, this quickstart guide will use a Docker Image to make it as painless as possible to get a first instance of Tremor running.

 With that, a running version of [Docker](https://docker.io) on a system with an internet connection is required.